-During the COVID-19 crisis the state of Michigan has required schools to deny access into school buildings by visitors and volunteers.
-When this restriction has been lifted, we will keep a record of all volunteer hours.
-Recording these hours allows us to document the incredible support that you provide the Evergreen students and staff.
+Evergreen Elementary loves volunteers!
+We do keep a record of all volunteer hours which allows us to document the incredible support that you provide the Evergreen students and staff.
 When allowed, we ask that you register as a volunteer when signing in.
 Please notify the office of the hours you spend volunteering at home also.
 Prior to beginning volunteering, all individuals will be required to complete an I-Chat Security Form which may be obtained from any of the school offices.
 The building secretaries will ask to take a photocopy of your driver's license as part of the security screening process.